Who Is Nia? The Woman Behind HerDailySpace | Real Story

 What Happened When I Did Not Give Up

-Something shifted in month nine.
 A post ranked.
 Then another.
-Then the emails started coming women saying they found themselves in my words.
-Women who were also healing quietly, building slowly, figuring it out in the background of difficult lives.
+Then the emails started coming.
+Women saying they found themselves in my words.
+Women who were also healing quietly, building slowly, figuring it out in the background of difficult lives with children and bills and the particular exhaustion of becoming something new while still managing everything the old life required.

 Why I Built HerDailySpace

-HerDailySpace is everything I needed when I was in the middle of it.
 A space that told the truth about healing and money and building a life after the life you planned did not work out.
-A corner for women who are doing the quiet unglamorous work of becoming while raising children, processing pain, building income and figuring out who they are on the other side of everything they have survived.
+A corner for women who are doing the quiet, unglamorous work of becoming, while raising children and processing pain and building income and figuring out who they are on the other side of everything they have survived.

-Welcome to the corner.
 You belong here.